faithvoid/X220-Catalina/README.md

 - dosdude1 for creating macOS patching tools to allow older hardware to run newer oeprating systems
 - More to be added!

-The cyberpunk in me thanks you all endlessly for your contributions to the Hackintosh and Thinkpad modification scenes.
+The cyberpunk in me gives endless thanks to everyone who helped make this possible.
+Your contributions to the Hackintosh and Thinkpad modification scenes will keep this machines alive for a good few years still.
 DIY or die!